Babe Ruth: Retirement

 Although Fuchs had given Ruth his unconditional release, no major league team expressed an interest in hiring him in any capacity.
 Ruth still hoped to be hired as a manager if he could not play anymore, but only one managerial position, Cleveland, became available between Ruth's retirement and the end of the 1937 season.
 Asked if he had considered Ruth for the job, Indians owner Alva Bradley replied negatively.
+Of the five members in the inaugural class of Baseball Hall of Fame in 1936 (Ty Cobb, Honus Wagner, Christy Mathewson, Walter Johnson and Ruth), only Ruth was not given an offer to manage a baseball team.
 Team owners and general managers assessed Ruth's flamboyant personal habits as a reason to exclude him from a managerial job; Barrow said of him, "How can he manage other men when he can't even manage himself?"
 Creamer believed Ruth was unfairly treated in never being given an opportunity to manage a major league club.
 The author believed there was not necessarily a relationship between personal conduct and managerial success, noting that John McGraw, Billy Martin, and Bobby Valentine were winners despite character flaws.

 Ruth played much golf and in a few exhibition baseball games, where he demonstrated a continuing ability to draw large crowds.
 This appeal contributed to the Dodgers hiring him as first base coach in 1938.
 When Ruth was hired, Brooklyn general manager Larry MacPhail made it clear that Ruth would not be considered for the manager's job if, as expected, Burleigh Grimes retired at the end of the season.
 Although much was said about what Ruth could teach the younger players, in practice, his duties were to appear on the field in uniform and encourage base runners—he was not called upon to relay signs.
 In August, shortly before the baseball rosters expanded, Ruth sought an opportunity to return as an active player in a pinch hitting role.
 Ruth often took batting practice before games and felt that he could take on the limited role.
 Grimes denied his request, citing Ruth's poor vision in his right eye, his inability to run the bases, and the risk of an injury to Ruth.